hclpandv/azure-cloud-Learning/azure-networks/azure-vnet.md

 ## Azure Networks

 * Azure calls it vnet (aws calls VPC - Virtual Private Cloud)
-* Abstraction of your own network on cloud
+* Abstraction of your own private network on cloud
 * Must be in a resource group
 * Address Space in CIDR i.e. `11.66.0.0/22`